ruen/gear-admin/site/content/_index.md

 develop:
   heading: Easy to develop
   text: >-
-    `<p>The main engine of the Gear network is its smart contract module.
-With Gear, all smart contracts are WebAssembly programs that can be compiled in the developers’ programming language of choice.</p>`
+    The main engine of the Gear network is its smart contract module.
+With Gear, all smart contracts are WebAssembly programs that can be compiled in the developers’ programming language of choice.

-    `<p>As a result, Gear provides a low barrier of entry for developers who are new to blockchain, and makes it much easier to experiment creatively with smart contracts.</p>`
+    As a result, Gear provides a low barrier of entry for developers who are new to blockchain, and makes it much easier to experiment creatively with smart contracts.

-    `<p>Gear’s smart contract architecture uses the actor model under the hood, and provides:</p>`
+    Gear’s smart contract architecture uses the actor model under the hood, and provides:
 products:
   - text: Persistent memory for immutable programs
     image: img/about-section-icon-1.png